How to Prevent Out of Stock Status

 Sure, plenty of things out of your control can impact forecasts.
 But what’s in your control is how you run your business, and poor management can be to blame for inventory failures.

 Before anything, it’s worth mentioning that organization is everything.
-Naturally, the more organized your inventory is, the easier it’ll be to track and maintain.
+Naturally, the more organized your inventory is, the easier it will be to track and maintain.

-Here are a couple basic practices to put in place as you manage inventory:
+Here are a couple of basic practices to put in place as you manage inventory:

 - SKU management — Actually, let’s not call it a Rubber Ducky toy anymore.
 It’s actually SKU #57666.
 Product SKUs are big players when it comes to organization; these puppies are extremely useful for tracking inventory as it journeys from supplier to customer.
 Assigning SKUs to products is crucial, although, in most cases, an e-retailer won’t have control over SKU numbers — the product they buy from suppliers already comes with them.